A comprehensive review of the MXR Reverb vs Hall of Fame Review 2 is lacking on the internet. So, I created this Reverb pedal comparison.

 - The different reverbs that come with the MXR are completely unique and identifiable to my ear.
 What I mean by this is that when you compare the two pedals, the various reverb sounds of the Hall of Fame 2 are more similar when you consider their core tone.
-MXR M300 only has 6 different reverb sounds but due to their completely unique sounds I think makes this more versatile sound-wise when compared to the TC Hall of Fame 2.
+MXR M300 only has 6 different reverb sounds but due to their completely unique sounds, I think make this more versatile sound-wise when compared to the TC Hall of Fame 2.

 - When it comes to the modulation sounds on the MXR Reverb, I think they are really spectacular.
-I also think that the "Epic" & "Pad" modes are two sounds that are completely distinct and unique to this pedal.
-Besides for the classic spring, plate, hall, etc, I really think the Epic/Pad/Mod tones on the MXR sound amazing.
-My only wish for this pedal is that it had some sort of Toneprint equivalents like the Hall of Fame where you can create and load your own sounds via phone or computer.
+I also think that the “Epic” & “Pad” modes are two sounds that are completely distinct and unique to this pedal.
+Besides the classic spring, plate, hall, etc, I really think the Epic/Pad/Mod tones on the MXR sound amazing.
+My only wish for this pedal is that it had some sort of Toneprint equivalent like the Hall of Fame where you can create and load your own sounds via phone or computer.

 - This MXR reverb pedal has been designed with special Headroom technology.
 This feature ensures that the MXR M300 runs at a consistent 20 volts.
-The reason it does this is to ensure a smooth sounding reverb that does not clip when used in conjunction with overdrive, distortion or fuzz.
+The reason it does this is to ensure a smooth-sounding reverb that does not clip when used in conjunction with overdrive, distortion, or fuzz.
 Often using distortion or overdrive with reverb becomes an issue whereby the sounds end up becoming a mess but the MXR combats this problem.
 I do not believe the TC has any such feature available in the Hall of Fame.

 - An expression pedal output has been implemented into the MXR reverb pedal which is something that the Hall of Fame does not.
 Although the Hall of Fame 2 has “Mash” which is an expression switch.
 The expression output of the MXR allows you to switch between the different reverb sounds.
 Or, the expression pedal can be used to blend reverbs together.
 Another awesome thing about the expression pedal is using it to increase or decrease the amount of reverb decay.

-- For many guitar players, having stereo input and outputs are an important and necessary feature.
+- For many guitar players, having stereo input and outputs is an important and necessary feature.
 Whilst the Hall of Fame has separate dedicated stereo and mono inputs and outputs, the MXR still has stereo but works differently.
-In order to make use of the MXR pedal in stereo, you'll have to make use of ABY splitter cables.
+In order to make use of the MXR pedal in stereo, you’ll have to make use of ABY splitter cables.

 - The TC Electronics Hall of Fame 2 has the largest selection of different reverb sounds.
 Where the MXR M300 reverb has 6, the Hall of Fame 2 has 8 built-in reverbs as well as three Toneprint banks which you can set to whatever you wish.
 What is Toneprint?
-It's Tc Electronics library of sounds created by some of the worlds best guitar players which you're able to tap into and add to your hall of Fame 2 via smartphone or computer.
-Whilst the Hall of Fame 2 offers a lot of different reverbs, still maintain that the core tones of the MXR reverb are better.
+It’s Tc Electronics library of sounds created by some of the world’s best guitar players which you’re able to tap into and add to your hall of Fame 2 via smartphone or computer.
+Whilst the Hall of Fame 2 offers a lot of different reverbs, still maintains that the core tones of the MXR reverb are better.

-- TC's Hall of Fame 2 is often considered one of the brighter sounding reverb pedals.
+- TC’s Hall of Fame 2 is often considered one of the brighter-sounding reverb pedals.
 I definitely think overall it sounds brighter than the MXR reverb but this is not necessarily a bad thing at all.
 It comes down to personal preference at the end of the day.

 - This Hall of Fame reverb is probably the most popular pedal in its range and it is used by Professionals as well as amateurs and beginners.
-The fact the professional guitar players use this pedal in their rig has to say something for this reverb.
+The fact that professional guitar players use this pedal in their rig has to say something for this reverb.

-- Whilst the MXR reverb has an expression pedal output, the Hall of Fame 2 comes with "Mash".
-This is TC's intuitive feature on the HOF 2 which lets you press down the on/off switch of the pedal which in essence turns the button into an expression switch.
-This is a very cool feature which allows you to increase/decrease the decay, create swells and other such things.
-Another cool feature of "Mash" is that it can be used in conjunction with Toneprint whereby you can choose which parameters you want "Mash" to control right from your smartphone.
-There's also a switch on the Hall of Fame 2 which lets you select between short or long pre-delays.
+- Whilst the MXR reverb has an expression pedal output, the Hall of Fame 2 comes with “Mash”.
+This is TC’s intuitive feature on the HOF 2 which lets you press down the on/off switch of the pedal which in essence turns the button into an expression switch.
+This is a very cool feature that allows you to increase/decrease the decay, create swells, and other such things.
+Another cool feature of “Mash” is that it can be used in conjunction with Toneprint whereby you can choose which parameters you want “Mash” to control right from your smartphone.
+There’s also a switch on the Hall of Fame 2 which lets you select between short or long pre-delays.
 This is used with Mash but it is quite hard to explain this feature in words.

 MXR Reverb Vs Hall Of Fame – My Conclusion